flutter/website/src/content/get-started/fwe/user-input.md

 ```
 " %}

-#### Bonus: `CheckboxListTile` & `SwitchListTile`
+#### Bonus: CheckboxListTile & SwitchListTile

-It's the same checkbox and switch widgets, just with a label.
-It's convenience widgets for a ListTile with a leading `Switch` and `Checkbox`, similar to the `Radio` example from above.
+These convenience widgets are the same checkbox and switch widgets,
+but support a label (as a `ListTile`).

 {% render docs/code-and-image.md,
 image:"fwe/user-input/SpecialListTiles.gif",